How To Cope With Bad Debt?

 Prioritize the Debt with the Highest Interest

 After listing your income and totaling your expenses, you have a realistic view of how much you can spend each month.
 Determine the total amount that you can currently afford to devote to paying down your debt.

 Pay at least the minimum amount on each credit card or loan to avoid additional penalties and fees.
 If you have extra money after paying the minimum amounts, use it to pay down the debt with the highest interest rate.

 To devote more money toward paying down debt, you may need to cut back on your expenses.
 Try to spend less on dining out, new clothes, and online services.
 You may also consider finding cheaper phone, Internet, or TV services to save a few extra dollars.

-Every dollar that you save is one more dollar that you can use to pay off your debts.
+Every pound that you save is one more pound that you can use to pay off your debts.
 Keep this mind every time that you are tempted to spend money on something that you do not need.